-Examinations (25% each): There will be two examinations during the semester.
-Exams will consist of definitions, multiple choice, short answer etc., taken from text and class lectures.
-The answer to the question 'could this be on the exam?' is 'yes' unless I have stated otherwise.
+Examinations (30% each): There will be two examinations during the semester.
+Exams will consist of definitions, multiple choice, short answer, etc. taken from text and class lectures.
+The answer to the question 'could this be on the exam' is 'yes' unless I have stated otherwise.

-Final Exam (30%): The final exam will be cumulative with an emphasis on more recently taught material.
+Final Exam (35%): The final exam will be cumulative with an emphasis on more recently taught material.
 You must pass the final exam to pass this class.
-The dates for final examinations are from December to 22nd inclusive, you need to be available during these dates.
-Travel plans etc. are not valid reasons to miss your final exam and will result in a 0 on the exam.
-Please wait to make travel plans.
+The dates for final examinations are from June 19th-21st inclusive, you need to be available during these dates.

-Class Participation and health journal (5%): During this class there will be opportunities for class participation and a health journal.
-These are worth 5% of your final grade.
-For those who may be shy about participating in class, the class wiki is editable, and can be updated with additional information from academic sources, thoughts, etc.
+Class Participation (5%): During this class their will be opportunities for class participation, this is worth 5% of your final grade.